 - Components with lower boiling points (vapor pressures) will evaporate and rise in the column

-- As evaporation picks up steam (no pun intended), substances with higher molecular weights will condense back in liquids and fall down the column as “rain”.
+- As evaporation picks up steam (no pun intended), substances with higher molecular weights will condense back into liquids and fall down the column as “rain”.
 When a fractionating column is running at production, vapor will simultaneously be rising while liquid is falling throughout the column, maximizing contact between molecules and separation efficiency.

 - Vapor or liquid reaching certain points in the column, or simply the top of the column, are pulled out of the column as a fraction.
 If the fraction contains vapor, the vapor will be condensed back into a liquid.
 These fractions are the end-products separated out from the original mixture.